muratk3n/thirdwave/en/tweets/2020/week24b.md

 ---

-Give ppl free hwalth insurance and enough money so they dont have to work in these shit jobs unless they have to.
+Give ppl free health insurance and enough money so they dont have to work in these shit jobs unless they have to.

 ---